OCA/partner-contact/partner_multi_relation/README.rst

 companies on the right side.
 If you leave this field empty, the relation is applicable to all types of partners.

-If you use categories to further specify the type of partners, you could for example enforce that the 'is member of' relation can only have companies with label 'Organization' on the left side.
+If you use categories (tags) to further specify the type of partners, you could for example enforce that the 'is member of' relation can only have companies with label 'Organization' on the left side.

-Now open a partner and choose relations as appropriate in the 'Relations' tab.
+Now open a partner, click on the 'Relations' smart button and add relations as appropriate.

 Searching partners with relations
 ---------------------------------